socialvibe/truex-ctv-google-ima-csai-ref-app/README.md

 # Overview

-For an initial introduction on how to integrate the true[X] SDK into a web application, please refer to the [Getting Started](./GETTING_STARTED.md) guide.
+For an initial introduction on how to integrate the Infillion SDK into a web application, please refer to the [Getting Started](./GETTING_STARTED.md) guide.

-This project contains sample source code that demonstrates an example integration of true[X]'s CTV Web ad renderer with the Google Ad Manager, using the IMA SDK.
-This further exemplifies the needed logic to manage true[X] opt-in flows (choice cards) as fully stitched into the video stream, when true[X] ads are encountered in the ad feed.
+This project contains sample source code that demonstrates an example integration of Infillion's CTV Web ad renderer with the Google Ad Manager, using the IMA SDK.
+This further exemplifies the needed logic to manage true[X] opt-in flows (choice cards) and IDVx ad playback as fully stitched into the video stream, when these ads are encountered in the ad feed.

 Google IMA Documentation can be found [here|https://developers.google.com/interactive-media-ads].

-For a more detailed true[X] integration guide, please refer to the [CTV Web Integration documentation](https://github.com/socialvibe/truex-ctv-web-integration) on github.com.
+For a more detailed Infillion integration guide, please refer to the [CTV Web Integration documentation](https://github.com/socialvibe/truex-ctv-web-integration) on github.com.

+# Infillion Ad Types and Behavior
+  1. true[X]
+    - Always appears in position 1 of the ad pod
+    - Identified by ad system name 'trueX'
+    - Presents an interactive choice card to viewers
+    - If viewer engages: Skips remaining ads in pod
+    - If viewer declines: Plays fallback ads uninterrupted
+    - Note: Fallback sequence may include IDVx ads

+  2. IDVx
+    - Can appear in any position within the ad pod
+    - Identified by ad system name 'IDVx'
+    - Plays automatically without viewer interaction
+    - Seamlessly integrates with third-party ads
+    - Forms part of continuous ad sequence

 # Implementation Details